Vandhana-Mohan/Golang-practice/README.md

 fmt.Println(lyrics) // Prints: Journeys to plan
 ```

+If a pointer points to nothing (the zero value of the pointer type) then dereferencing it will cause a runtime error that crashes the program.

 Go is a pass-by-value language while Js which is pass by reference language